Licensing information for NVMe protocol on ONTAP

 - Last Updated:

 This article describes NVMe licensing in ONTAP 9.4 and later releases of ONTAP.

-Note: An NVMe license is required to use NVMe-oF protocols, such as NVMe/FC between a host and the storage.
-It is not required to use NVMe attached flash drives on AFF systems (such as the A800).
+Note: An NVMe license is required to use NVMe-oF protocols between a host and the storage, such as NVMe/FC or NVMe/TCP.
+It is not required to use NVMe-attached flash drives on AFF systems (such as the AFF A800).

 All NVMe-oF protocols that ONTAP provides are licensed using the same optional NVMe feature license.
-These NVMe-oF protocols include NVMe/FC (introduced with ONTAP 9.4).
+These NVMe-oF protocols include NVMe/FC (introduced with ONTAP 9.4) and NVMe/TCP (introduced with ONTAP 9.10.1).
 It will also support any new NVMe-oF protocols offered in the future.

 License Key installation: